 Sugar substitutes provide sweetness and enhance the flavor of food without adding the calories of sugar.
-Unlike sugar, they do not contribute to tooth decay.
-Most of them do not raise blood sugar levels.
+Unlike sugar, they don’t contribute to tooth decay.
+Most of them don’t raise blood sugar levels.
 This may be helpful if you have diabetes and have to be careful about how much sugar you consume.

 How can I tell if a food or drink contains a sugar substitute?

 Sugar substitutes are used in many processed foods and drinks, including baked goods, soft drinks, powdered drink mixes, candy, puddings, canned foods, jellies, and dairy products.
-Check the ingredient list on the nutrition facts label for the names of the sugar substitutes listed above.
+Check the ingredient list on the nutrition facts label for the names of the sugar substitutes.
 This list gives ingredients in descending order by weight.
-Unless you add a sugar substitute yourself, it is often hard to know exactly how much a food or drink contains.
+Unless you add a sugar substitute yourself, it is often hard to know exactly how much of it a food or drink contains.